 - Finalist for the Pulitzer Prize

-In the book, Kalanithi is a 36-year-old neurosurgeon diagnosed with stage IV lung cancer questioning the meaning of life with exquisite detail and complexity.
+In the book, Kalanithi is a 36-year-old neurosurgeon diagnosed with stage IV lung cancer who questions the meaning of life with exquisite detail and complexity.
 After all, what makes life worth living, when you unexpectedly come face to face with your own mortality?

-As both a patient and a medical provider, Kalanithi has a nuanced view that, like the title suggests, will take your breath away.
+As both a patient and a medical provider, Kalanithi has a nuanced view that, as the title suggests, will take your breath away.

 More Nonfiction Book Recommendations